hicksy/martinhicks.dev/src/articles/how-a-misconfigured-header-caused-an-unforgettable-problem.md

 ---

-A couple of weeks or so ago, enthused by my move to [Mastodon](https://indieweb.social/@martinhicks), the growing desire of owning your own content post-Musk, and a upcoming New Year's resolution I'd made with myself to be "less mute" on the internet in 2023 - I decided to re-publish my website and start sharing my thoughts in longer form writing.
+A couple of weeks or so ago, enthused by my move to [Mastodon](https://indieweb.social/@martinhicks), the growing desire of owning your own content post-Musk, and an upcoming New Year's resolution I'd made with myself to be "less mute" on the internet in 2023 - I decided to re-publish my website and start sharing my thoughts in longer form writing.

 Over the weekend _(hungover, after some pre-Christmas drinks the night before)_ I realised I'd made a BIG mistake with the website deployment mechanism - accidentally setting a long-term `cache-control` header for all resources, not just the immutable ones 🤦🏻‍♂️.